BradleyCulley/bradleyculley.github.io/_posts/broken-a-mind-on-fire-with-the-truth2.md

 <p>
 von Neumann's memory was prodigious.
-It's probably the case that his is the best memory of anyone who has ever lived and about whom there's a historical record.
+He may have had the best memory of anyone who's ever lived and about whom there's a definitive historical record.
-Brian Bi makes this claim elegantly: [[insert Brian Bi quote from Quora]]]

 <blockquote>
 Von Neumann was also noted for his eidetic memory, particularly of the symbolic kind.
 Herman Goldstine writes: